 Be Clean and Organised

 One of the ways to stay as stress free as possible when you’re new to the kitchen is to be clean and organised.
+As you’re dealing with food and utensils and potentially customers, it’s really important to keep washing and sterilising your hands regularly to avoid possible cross contamination.
 When you prep veggies, always discard the waste (in a waste bowl for ease of action), and clean your knives and chopping board and put everything away.
 If you’re cooking, clean up as you go.
 Do as many tasks as you can whilst other items are cooking, but always stay neat and tidy.
 You’ll often get recognition for the wrong reasons if your station is a mess, but if you’ve learned to be tidy, you’ll get props from those who notice.

 Don’t Brown Nose